 The Hudson River Nature Trail does allow swimming.
 It’s an easy hike and you can select a spot on the boulders on the river’s edge to have your picnic!

-If you want to dip your toe in Pinterest-style picnics, check out our board!
-If you are more interested in putting in an order, picking it up, and then heading out for a picnic, consider these places, or visit our restaurants in the Lake George Area page.
+If you are more interested in putting in an order, picking it up, and then heading out for a picnic, consider the Gourmet Café or visit our restaurants in the Lake George Area page.
 Check out our Pinterest board for more local options!